sakibahammed/Just-an-Ordinary-project/README.md

         Global scope : The function can also access variables from the top level code that is not inside any function.

+    Lexical function is all about where the function is defined